Hermite-Pad\'{e} approximation and integrability: Introduction

 \subsection{Description of the main results}

 In the present paper we would like to point out the fundamental relation of the Hirota system to the Hermite--Pad\'{e} approximants, introduced by Hermite~\cite{Hermite,Hermite-P} to prove that Euler's number $e$ is transcendental.
-Following similar approach Lindemann proved~\cite{Lindemann} analogous result for the number $\pi$.
+Following similar approach Lindemann proved~\cite{Lindemann} analogous result for number $\pi$.
 A formal study of Hermite--Pad\'{e} approximation for general systems of functions was initiated by Mahler~\cite{Mahler,Mahler-P}.

 Such generalization of the Pad\'{e} approximants has applications in various areas ranging from the number theory \cite{Apery}, multiple orthogonal polynomials~\cite{Aptekarev,VanAsche}, random matrices~\cite{Kuijlaars,BleherKuijlaars} to numerical analysis.
 During last twenty years also the interplay between Hermite--Pad\'{e} approximation theory and integrable systems has been observed in numerous papers~\cite{ BertolaGethmanSzmigielski,ManoTsuda,LopezLagomasinoMedinaPeraltaSzmigielski,AptekarevDerevyaginVanAssche,Filipuk-VanAssche-Zhang,Alvarez-FernandezPrietoManas,AriznabarretaManas}.
-For practitioners of the integrable discrete systems theory it may be therefore interesting to know that within the context of Hermite--Pad\'{e} approximants the Hirota equation and its linear problem appear in works of Paszkowski~\cite{Paszkowski-H,Paszkowski} and of Della Dora and Di~Crescenzo~\cite{DD-DC-1,DD-DC-2}, but without any mention of their integrability.
+In particular, in \cite{AptekarevDerevyaginVanAssche} Hermite--Pad\'{e} approximants for two functions in the framework of discrete integrable systems defined on two-dimensional integer lattice are studied, and the Lax representation for the nearest neighbor recurrence relations is constructed.